 Furthermore, managers can help their employees improve their listening skill by doing the following:

-- Teach empathetic listening—look at the situation from the customer’s point of view.
-Instill the importance of unemotional, unbiased listening to help employees understand the message correctly.
+- Teach empathetic listening.
+Look at the situation from the customer’s point of view.
+Instil the importance of unemotional, unbiased listening to help employees understand the message correctly

 “Each employee has different strengths, which require different methods for improvement.
 When managers take the time to get to know each employee, the strengths and areas of improvement will be discovered.

-Of course, building soft skills requires more than a single intervention.
-Once the habits are taught, it’s important to build up habits that nurture soft skill development amongst your customer service team.
+Developing soft skills requires more than a single training session.
+Once the practices are known, it’s important to build up habits that nurture soft skill development within customer service teams.
+Renée offers these suggestions:

 “In meetings, managers can acknowledge good practices they observed.
 Give specific examples: Linda, I really liked the way you asked your customer questions when she was confused about her bill.
 You were able to uncover the reason why it was higher than usual.
 Before explaining, you recapped what she said and when you explained that was the reason for the increase, she understood.